Montana’s Small Towns: R – W

 Whitefish (pop.
 7,279, northwest Montana) is on U.S. Highway 93, north of Kalispell.
 In the summer, many visitors flock to Whitefish to play on beautiful Whitefish Lake.
 Water craft rentals, such as canoes, boats, and pontoons, are available for an outing on the lake.
 Visitors find enjoyment on Whitefish’s fabulous 36-hole golf course.
 All of this in an outdoors of uncommon natural beauty.

 Many folks in the Whitefish area like to celebrate their German heritage.
-In 2017, the Great Northwest Oktoberfest in Whitefish runs for two weekends.
-The celebration begins on September 28 and closes on October 7.
+In 2018, the Great Northwest Oktoberfest in Whitefish runs for two weekends.
+The celebration runs September 27-29 and October 4-6.
 Join the party with great beer and bratwurst.
 Experience lederhosen, polka music, and much more, Fun!

 Wolf Point (pop.
 2,806, northeast Montana) is on U.S. Highway 2.
 Wolf Point is a friendly farming and ranching community.
 The Missouri River flows near town.